nico935/Deep-Learning-for-Macro/README.md

 ---

-# Partial Differential Equation Solving with Neural Operator: Applciation in a classical Economic Growth Model
+# Partial Differential Equation Solving with Neural Operator: Application in a classical Economic Growth Model

 ## Overview